why is pongal celebrated

 1. Solar Energy and Vitamin D

-Scientists know that the Sun is much closer to Earth in January compared to other months.
-As a result, the sun’s rays land directly on the body as well as on food, providing plentiful vitamin D advantages.
+Scientists know the Sun is much closer to Earth in January than in other months.
+As a result, the sun’s rays land directly on the body and food, providing plentiful vitamin D advantages.
 Why is Pongal celebrated?
-One reason is that people like to cook Pongal outside so that the food becomes energized.
+One reason is that people like to cook Pongal outside to energize the food.
 This emphasis on using solar energy in everyday life demonstrates its contribution to household energy security.
-Solar energy also provides an important contribution to health security for example by helping to overcome Vitamin D deficiency.
+Solar energy also contributes to health security, for example, by helping to overcome Vitamin D deficiency.

 2. Agricultural Practices

-The festival marks the end of winter solstice, and the start of the sun’s six-month-long journey northwards called Uttarayana when the sun enters Capricorn.
+The festival marks the end of the winter solstice and the start of the sun’s six-month-long journey northwards called Uttarayana when the sun enters Capricorn.
 Why is Pongal celebrated?
 It is celebrated to honor this transition, as the sun provides the necessary warmth for crop growth, making this period ideal for sowing and planting.
-The sugarcane crop can grow under moderate conditions of salinity for example along the sea coast.
+For example, the sugarcane crop can grow under moderate salinity conditions along the sea coast.

 3. Nature and Human Connection

-The third aspect of why is Pongal celebrated is to strengthen the bonds between nature and human beings.
+The third reason why Pongal is celebrated is to strengthen the bonds between nature and human beings.
 The Pongal festival actively emphasizes the association of animal welfare with human well-being by thanking the farm animal population for their invaluable contribution to improved income and work opportunities.

 4. Photosynthesis